 Hear The 1975's New Song, 'Sincerity Is Scary'

 Earlier this week, The 1975 announced that its next album, A Brief Inquiry Into Online Relationships, will be released November 30.
-Because this is The 1975 we're talking about, the 15-track album will include one song called "The 1975" (the band's second track of that name, by the way) and a handful of tracks with vaguely-absurd, lengthy titles ("The Man Who Married A Robot / Love Theme" and "I Always Wanna Die [Sometimes]," for example).
+Because this is The 1975 we're talking about, the 15-track album will include one song called "The 1975" (the band's third track of that name, by the way) and a handful of tracks with vaguely-absurd, lengthy titles ("The Man Who Married A Robot / Love Theme" and "I Always Wanna Die [Sometimes]," for example).

 Judging from the album's first few singles, Brief Inquiry promises to be an intriguing set of songs: "Give Yourself A Try" is quirky, twitchy self-help pop; "Love It If We Made It" is a mid-tempo, politically-driven cut where singer Matty Healy's delivery sounds more desperate than ever; "TooTimeTooTimeTooTime," meanwhile, is danceable, airy electro-pop about, among other things, the perils of texting.